-Alya (Theta Serpentis) is a blue star that can be located in the constellation of Serpens.
+Alya (Theta1 Serpentis) is a blue main sequence dwarf star that can be located in the constellation of Serpens.
+The description is based on the spectral class.
 The star can be seen with the naked eye, that is, you don't need a telescope/binoculars to see it.

-Theta Serpentis is the Bayer Classification for the star.
-The Id of the star in the Yale Bright Star Catalogue is HR7142.
-HIP92951 is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD175639.
-The Id of the star in the Gould Star Catalogue is 72 Cau.
-Stars in the southern hemisphere are more likely to have a Gould Id than the northern hemisphere.
-For example, there are no Gould classified stars in Ursa Major.
+Theta1 Serpentis (The01 Ser) is the Bayer Classification for the star.
+The Id of the star in the Yale Bright Star Catalogue is HR7141.
+HIP92946 is the reference name for the star in the Hipparcos Star Catalogue.
+The Id of the star in the Henry Draper catalogue is HD175638.

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
 The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For Alya, the location is 18h 56m 14.61 and +04d 12` 07.4 .
+For Alya, the location is 18h 56m 13.16 and +04° 12` 12.7 .

-Alya Radius has been calculated as being 2.28 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 1,588,048.80.km.
-However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 2.71.
+Alya Radius has been calculated as being 2.33 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 1,619,378.81.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
+However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 2.73.
 The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
-The star's Iron Abundance is -0.27 with an error value of 9.99 Fe/H with the Sun has a value of 1 to put it into context.
+The star's Iron Abundance is -0.11 with an error value of 9.99 Fe/H with the Sun has a value of 1 to put it into context.